adamluckydo/ontology/4_Ontology/Ontology.md

 There were only two things that really pulled me out of it: Time, and Rob Burbea.

+## Is the end of suffering the most important thing?

 ## Is the Buddha actually Anti-Life?

 A lot of popular Buddhist teachings gently skip over the fact that the Buddha _despised_ phenomena.
 He frequently described the Five Aggregates as “inconstant, dukkha, a disease, a boil, an arrow, misery, an affliction, alien, a disintegration, empty, not-self” (e.g. 9:36 of the Numbered Discourses).
 The Buddha was not "against life" per se, but he was against suffering.
 Since life was composed of phenomena that are not free of suffering, that was that.